square/apropos/README.md

 ## Usage

-Apropos depends on [Compass](http://compass-style.org/), so make sure you have that installed and configured in your project first.
+Apropos depends on [Compass](http://compass-style.org/), so make sure you have that installed and configured in your project.

-### Configure variants
+### Sample configuration

-You can configure what variants will be recognized in your project.
-There are helpers for configuration in both Ruby and Sass.
-Here is a sample Ruby configuration that will recognize high-dpi variants and variants for a few breakpoints:

-    # Put this in your Compass config.rb file or in a Rails initializer

-    dpi_query = '(-webkit-min-device-pixel-ratio: 1.75), (min-resolution: 168dpi)'
-    medium_query = '(min-width: 768px)'
-    large_query = '(min-width: 1024px)'

-    Apropos.add_dpi_image_variant('2x', dpi_query)
-    # Last argument is a sort value so that "medium" rules are output before
-    # "large" ones.
-    Apropos.add_breakpoint_image_variant('medium', medium_query, 1)
-    Apropos.add_breakpoint_image_variant('large', large_query, 2)

-### Use Apropos in Sass

-With the above configuration, you can now use Apropos in your Sass file:
+It's easy to get up and running with Apropos' basic configuration.
+Here's a sample stylesheet:

-    // Put this in a .sass or .scss file, such as application.css.sass
+    // Put this in a .sass (or .scss) file, such as application.css.sass

+    // Substitute with your own breakpoint names and sizes
+    $apropos-breakpoints: (medium, 768px), (large, 1024px)
+    @import "apropos"
+    @import "apropos/hidpi"
-    @import apropos
+    @import "apropos/breakpoints"

     .hero
       // Use hero.jpg as the background of this element, and load any image